john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>

 # How do you define a function?
-There are ways a few ways to define a function: ***Named functions (declaration and expression) and Immediately invoked function expressions.***

 <dl>
 <dd>

+## Functions can be defined as declarations, expressions, or as IIFE's
+There few ways to define a function: **Named functions (declaration and expression) and Immediately invoked function expressions.** Although they each do the same thing, namely defining a function, each does so in a different way or, as in the case of the Immediately Invoked Function Expression, executed in different ways.

 <br>